SalomePlatform/adao/doc/en/theory.rst

 they are far more general and can be used without data assimilation concepts.

-Two main types of applications exist in data assimilation, which are covered by the same formalism: **fields reconstruction** and **parameters identification**.
+Two main types of applications exist in data assimilation, which are covered by the same formalism: **fields reconstruction** (see `Fields reconstruction or measures interpolation`_) and **parameters identification** (see `Parameters identification, models adjustment, or calibration`_).
+These are also referred to as **state estimation** and **parameters estimation** respectively, and one can if necessary elaborate joint estimation of both (see `Joint state and parameter estimation in dynamics`_).
+In ADAO, some algorithms can be used either in state estimation or in parameter estimation.
+This is done simply by changing the required option "*EstimationOf*" in the algorithm parameters.
-These are also referred to as **state estimation** and **parameters estimation** respectively.
 Before introducing the `Simple description of the data assimilation methodological framework`_ in a next section, these two types of applications are briefly described.
-At the end, some references allow `Going further in the data assimilation framework`_.
+At the end, some detailed information allow `Going further in the data assimilation framework`_ and `Going further in the state estimation by optimization methods`_, as well as `Going further in data assimilation for dynamics`_  and having an `Overview of reduction methods and of reduced optimization`_.

 Fields reconstruction or measures interpolation
 -----------------------------------------------